Dennis Nyback

 Dennis Nyback (July 30, 1953 – October 2, 2022) was an American independent film archivist, found footage filmmaker, historian and writer.

 Nyback operated the Dennis Nyback Film Archive, which has over 13,000 short films, from 1895 onward, mostly in 16mm.
 It is located in Portland, Oregon.
 Working from his archive he created over 300 found footage film programs that he showed extensively in Europe, Great Britain, Scandinavia and the United States He was a guest at film festivals in: Finland, France, Germany, Iceland, Norway, South Korea, Switzerland, the United States, and other countries.
 He owned and operated movie theaters in Seattle, New York and Portland, Oregon.

-Every autumn since 2014 he gave a walking tour of the former Movie Palace and Nickelodeon (movie theater) sites in downtown Portland as part of the Portland Film Festival.
+Every autumn since 2014 he gave a walking tour of the former movie palace and nickelodeon sites in downtown Portland as part of the Portland Film Festival.

 Found footage film programs

 Dennis Nyback's most famous film program was "Bad Bugs Bunny: The Dark Side of Warner Bros.
 Animation" which he premiered at the Pike Street Cinema on January 15, 1993 for a three night run.
 He brought it back for a two-week run in March 1993.
 He took the program to Europe in 1995 where he showed it in 15 cities.
 It showed in England in 1996 with a London showing being the inspiration for the book Reading the Rabbit.
 It also showed in several cities in Australia in 1997 including a screening at the first Revelation Perth International Film Festival.
 He took it to Europe again in 2005 for screenings in 14 cities.
 In 2007, it was featured at the Hole in the Head Film Festival in San Francisco at the Roxy Theater where it sold out several shows.
 In 2009, it was featured at the KLIK Animation Festival, Amsterdam and sold out the Loft Cinema in Tucson, Arizona.

 Some of his other programs that have played the United States and Europe are: "F&#k Mickey Mouse", "The Mormon Church Explains it All to You", "The Effect of Dada and Surrealism on Hollywood Movies of the 1930s", "Billie Holiday From First to Last", "Food: Is it for You?, Harlem in the Thirties", "I Know Why You're Afraid, Terrorism Light and Dark", and many others.
 For a jazz festival in Copenhagen, Denmark in 2000 he created ten feature length jazz film programs.